stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/odtsaveoptions/odtsaveoptions/_index.md

 ---
+title: Aspose::Words::Saving::OdtSaveOptions::OdtSaveOptions constructor
-title: OdtSaveOptions
+linktitle: OdtSaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Initializes a new instance of this class that can be used to save a document in the Odt format.
+description: Aspose::Words::Saving::OdtSaveOptions::OdtSaveOptions constructor.
+Initializes a new instance of this class that can be used to save a document in the Odt format in C++.
 type: docs
 weight: 1
 url: /cpp/aspose.words.saving/odtsaveoptions/odtsaveoptions/